Scratching the Surface

 With this seminar, we aim to delve into the dynamic nature of monument surfaces and their impact on public perception.
 We wish to bring people together for joint discussions and considerations on how enriching the vocabulary and terminology surrounding interventions and preservation efforts can enhance both public and academic discourse.
 By exploring the intersections of materiality, temporality, and memory, we aim to deepen our understanding of how monuments' images, meanings, and physical presence are negotiated, both historically and in contemporary contexts.

-The seminar is arranged within the frames of the research project “Moving Monuments: The Material Life of Sculpture from the Danish Colonial Era” funded by the Novo Nordisk Foundation and housed by the Institute of Arts and Cultural Studies, UCPH.
+The seminar is arranged within the frames of the research project “Moving Monuments: The Material Life of Sculpture from the Danish Colonial Era” funded by the Novo Nordisk Foundation and housed by the Department of Arts and Cultural Studies, UCPH.

 For questions, please contact Ida Hornung Havgaard